sbackus/antifa-witches/README.md

 If you’re using your **Preferred Praxis** or doing something related to your **Motivation**, roll 2D6 and pick the lowest.

 ## CHANGING STATS
-Move one point from **Antifa** to **Witch** When you perform or participate in a ritual, cite wiccan lore or raise an objection to a paticular antifascist tactic.
+Move one point from **Antifa** to **Witch** When you perform or participate in a ritual, cite wiccan lore or raise an objection to a particular antifascist tactic.
 Move one point from **Witch** to **Antifa** When you state a truth about how those fuckers are trying to discount, disdain, or criminalize who you are or who you love.
 Each person that says "fuck those guys" may also move a point from **Witch** to **Antifa**

 ## THE END